NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 Wide & deep architecture of the DeepFM framework ( figure left).
 The wide and deep component share the same input raw feature vector, which enables DeepFM to learn low-and high-order feature interactions simultaneously from the input raw features.
 The wide component of DeepFM is an FM layer and the Deep Component of DeepFM can be any neural network.

 ## 6. Evaluation Metrics for Recommender Systems
+The workflow of recommendation system is given below so that we can understand how evaluation metrics comes into play.

+![Evaluation](https://user-images.githubusercontent.com/26486681/113314694-6d001f00-92c1-11eb-8b05-1a375153684a.png)

 There are many methods for evaluating a Recommender Systems, but in this research, the model performance is judged by the most commonly used measures.

-![Evaluation](https://user-images.githubusercontent.com/26486681/113314694-6d001f00-92c1-11eb-8b05-1a375153684a.png)

 •	Mean Absolute Error (MAE)- The mean of the absolute value of the errors.